 The color is bright but the locations are very far from Arizon-esque.
 They look much like some terrain just off Highway 14 in California.
 That could be because that was where the movie was shot.
 The Clifford Stine cinematography is OK, though.

 For the rest, Reagan is solid.
 Stolid, if you prefer.
 I notice that the adjective ‘solid’ is often applied to Reagan in reviews.
 Perhaps it's one-up from bland.
 Frame Johnson's brothers (Alex Nicol and Russell Johnson) are satisfactory.
-La Malone is OK too, though very 50s-looking.
+La Malone is more than OK.
 Chubby Johnson has the colorful old-timer role as Denver, the mortician.
 Jack Kelly and Dennis Weaver are in it, the latter in a powder-blue suit as the bad guy’s brother who shoots Luther Johnson.

 The biggest weakness is the writing, credited to Inez Cocke, John Bagni, Gwen Bagni and DD Beauchamp the Great, from the William R Burnett novel.
 That’s an awful lot of writers to create something so second-rate.
 There’s even the line, “He don’t look so tough to me!”